openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 This RFC does not propose:

-- an XLA primitive type or StableHLO-to-XLA bridge change;
+- the implementation of an XLA primitive type or StableHLO-to-XLA bridge;
+  those pieces are coordinated with [openxla/xla#6136](https://github.com/openxla/xla/issues/6136) and are required before claiming end-to-end execution;
 - JAX dtype, promotion, tracing, or lowering changes;
 - portable decomposition into real and imaginary tensor planes;
 - CPU, GPU, TPU, or accelerator kernels;